What is History A Level about?

 What does the course consist of?

-The course focuses on modern European, American and British History.
-It provides a varied coverage of many of the most important and interesting aspects of recent history and allows students to study examples of different types of nation-states (democracies, dictatorships; Fascist and Communist regimes), as well as surveying key aspects of international relations and warfare.
+The course focuses on modern world History.
+It provides a varied coverage of many of the most important and interesting aspects of recent history and allows students to study examples of different types of nation-states (democracies, dictatorships; and Communist regimes), as well as surveying key aspects of international relations and warfare.

 In the first year (AS) we study two units, which are examined at the end of the lower sixth.